There is no provision for any form of consolidated filing or group loss relief in Vietnam.

 The acceptable methodologies for determining arm’s-length pricing are analogous to those espoused by the OECD in the Transfer Pricing Guidelines for Multinational Enterprises and Tax Administrations (i.e. comparable uncontrolled price, resale price, cost plus, profit split, and comparable profits methods).

 Transfer pricing declaration forms

-Compliance requirements include an annual declaration of related-party transactions and transfer pricing methodologies used, and a taxpayer confirmation of the arm’s-length value of their transactions (or otherwise the making of voluntary adjustments), which is required to be filed together with the annual CIT return.
+Compliance requirements include an annual declaration of related-party transactions and transfer pricing methodologies used, and a taxpayer confirmation of the arm’s-length value of their transactions (or otherwise the making of voluntary adjustments).
 Decree 20 requires that the transfer pricing method applied must ensure that there is no decrease of tax liabilities to the state budget, which could imply that no downward adjustments are allowed.
 Decree 20 contains a transfer pricing declaration form, which requires disclosure of detailed information, including segmentation of profit and loss by related-party and third-party transactions.

 Per the new Law on Tax Administration 38/2019/QH14, which is effective from 1 July 2020, “tax finalization documents” comprise corporate income tax return, financial statements and transfer pricing declaration forms.

 Decree 20 gives the tax authorities the power to use internal databases for transfer pricing assessment purposes in cases where a taxpayer is deemed non-compliant with the requirements of Decree 20.

 Taxpayers engaged in related-party transactions solely with domestic related parties could be exempt from the requirements to disclose information on such transactions in the transfer pricing declaration forms, where both parties have the same tax rate and neither party enjoys tax incentives.